MoRoble/AWS-Projects/DataBase-Migration/phaseI-DBMS/ReadMe.md

-##### Phase I
+### Phase I

-Using the Terraform Code in This Repository to Provision Our Base Infrastructure: 2 VPC's one for onprem and one for cloud AWS, EC2 ...
+Use the Terraform Code in This Repository to Provision Base Infrastructure which consists of: 2 VPC's one for onprem and one for cloud AWS, EC2 ...

 Create RDS instance on AWS side

 Launch EC2 instance on AWS side, install WordPress requirements and start migrating

-follow this link to step-by-tep guide for mariaDB install to your ubuntu instance
+follow this link to step-by-tep guide for mariaDB installation to your ubuntu instance

 [Digital ocean MariaDB](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-ubuntu-20-04)

-and for installing WordPress to ubuntu follow this link
+and follow this link for installing WordPress to ubuntu EC2 instance

 [Digital Ocean WordPress](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-on-ubuntu-20-04-with-a-lamp-stack)